Communist Party of Ukraine: During the Russo-Ukrainian war

 On 1 July, six MPs left the Communist Party faction in parliament, reducing it to 23 members.
 On 22 July, a vote supported by 232 MPs gave the Chairman of the Verkhovna Rada (the speaker of Ukraine's parliament) the power to dissolve a faction that has lost some of its members compared to the number it had while it was formed during the first parliamentary session after the previous election, pending a signature from President Petro Poroshenko.
 Later that day, Poroshenko signed this bill, giving effect to this new parliamentary regulation.
 The next day, speaker and former Acting President Turchynov announced the party's impending dissolution and added to MPs: "We only have to tolerate this party for another day".
 The party's faction in parliament was dissolved on 24 July by Turchynov.
-That same day, it was announced that at the time 308 criminal proceedings against members of the party had been opened.
-Communists were accused of openly supporting the annexation of Crimea by Russia, supporting the creation of self-proclaimed Donetsk People's Republic and Lugansk People's Republic and agitating for annexation of the Dnipropetrovsk Oblast to Russia.
-The party leadership at the time stated its support for Ukrainian territorial integrity and excluded separatist dissenters from its membership.
+That same day, it was announced that 308 criminal proceedings had been opened against members of the party.
+Communist Party members were accused of openly supporting the Russian annexation of Crimea, supporting the breakaway Donetsk People's Republic and Luhansk People's Republic, and agitating for Russian annexation of Dnipropetrovsk Oblast.

 On 4 September, the Kyiv District Administrative Court indefinitely postponed the hearing about the ban of the party.

 The October 2014 parliamentary election further marginalized the party as it won no constituency seats and came 1.12% short of reaching the 5% election threshold.
-Since prior to its independence, Ukraine was a constituent republic of the Communist Soviet Union and this meant that for the first time since 1918 Communists were not represented in Ukrainian national politics.
+This meant that for the first time since 1918, Communists were not represented in Ukrainian national politics.
 The first ten members on the party list for the 2014 Ukrainian parliamentary election were Petro Symonenko (MP), Adam Martynyuk (MP), Kateryna Samoylyk (senior), Vasyl Sirenko (Koretsky Institute of State and Law, non-partisan), Petro Tsybenko (MP), Ihor Aleksyeyev (MP), Serhiy Hordiyenko (MP), Yevhen Marmazov (MP), Spiridon Kilinkarov (MP) and Serhiy Khrapov (unemployed).

-In May 2015, laws that banned communist symbols (the so-called "decommunization laws") came into effect in Ukraine, meaning that the party could not use communist symbols or sing the Soviet national hymn or "The Internationale".
+In May 2015, laws that banned Soviet communist symbols (the so-called "decommunization laws") came into effect in Ukraine, meaning that the party could not use communist symbols or sing the Soviet national hymn or "The Internationale".
 In a 24 July decree based on these laws, the Ukrainian Interior Ministry stripped the party of its right to participate in elections and stated that it was continuing the court actions (which started in July 2014) to end the registration of Ukraine's communist parties.

-On 30 September, the District Administrative Court in Kyiv banned two smaller communist parties, the Communist Party of Workers and Peasants and the Communist Party of Ukraine (renewed).
+On 30 September, the District Administrative Court in Kyiv banned two smaller communist parties: the Communist Party of Workers and Peasants and the Communist Party of Ukraine (renewed).
 However, the Communist Party was not banned because it had filed an appeal against the Justice Ministry's decree on its activity termination.